krzysu/hashmask-tools/README.md

 TODO

-- download all mask images
 - run image comparison
 - add price and score filters
 - add collections
 - use more traits from spreadsheet
-- connect opensea API to get prices
+- connect opensea API to get prices (bestBid, bestAsk)
-- opensea referal

 ### Resources